How to Apply

 - ILAD 5000S

-In this course, students discover and develop career management skills and start to examine and understand the process of developing and implementing a change initiative within a nonprofit organization.
+In this course, students discover and develop career management skills to examine and understand the process of developing and implementing a change initiative within a nonprofit organization.
 The first half of the class focuses on making progress toward career goals and exposure to professional experiences such as networking and professional communications.
 The second half of the course asks students to implement these learnings to initiate a client relationship and work plan that will be executed in ILAD 5100S: Organizational Leadership.

 This course consists of a one-hour session each week for the entire semester.
 As noted, the first half of the class focuses on career management tools, while the second half initiates engagement with students’ service-learning clients.